Top 30+ Celtic Symbols And Their Meanings

 Celtic Lughnasadh Symbol

-The name of August in Celtic also gives the name to the pattern and translates as “the gathering of the Luga” (the god who, after the death of his adoptive mother, made a feast).
+The name August in Celtic also gives the pattern its name and translates as “the gathering of Lugh” (the god who held a feast after the death of his adoptive mother).

 Malbon